clmbrdude/raysearch-test-task/README.md

 * Load solution in Visual Studio
 * Edit the App.config and add location of your app.js file
 * Compile
-* Run from Visual studio
+* Run from Visual studio or use the xunit.runner.console
-* N.B the node server is started and restarted from wihtin the tests.
+* N.B the node server is started and restarted from within the tests.

 ## Bugs
 * In consultations data; dates change from local time in the form YY-MM-DD to